This document explains how the MXBMRP3 plugin works, from the ground up. It’s designed to help new contributors understand the codebase quickly.

 | Add new data type | Add struct to PluginData, add DataChangeType enum |

-| Add new setting | Add field to HUD, save/load in SettingsManager |
+| Add new per-HUD setting | Add field + capture/apply in SettingsManager’s per-HUD cache; reset is automatic (snapshot) |

 | Add settings tab | Create settings_tab_*.cpp, add tab enum, register in SettingsHud |

-| Add tooltip | Add entry to tooltips.json, pass tooltipId to control helper |
+| Add tooltip | Add entry to the maps in core/tooltip_manager.h, pass tooltipId to control helper |

 | Add keyboard shortcut | Handle in HudManager::processKeyboardInput() |